"Failing the DNA Test," Michael Blanding and Lindsay Markel, November 20, 2011, The Boston Globe Magazine

 The Justice Brandeis Law Project (formerly the Justice Brandeis Innocence Project) at the Schuster Institute for Investigative Journalism at Brandeis University was established to make a contribution to resolving the untenable ethical, civil and human rights issues created by wrongful convictions.

-The Justice Brandeis Law Project, however, is different.
+The Justice Brandeis Law Project is different from most wrongful conviction projects.
 It is one of the few projects around the country that uses journalistic methods as a primary tool.
-Although we consult with attorneys and academic experts in criminal justice, we depend on investigative reporting techniques to probe cases of likely wrongful conviction because often, there is no DNA to test.
+Although we consult with attorneys and academic experts in criminal justice, we depend on investigative reporting techniques to probe cases of likely wrongful conviction because, often, there is no DNA to test.

 Using time- and resource-intensive techniques, we dig into the facts of such cases, including examining reams of court documents and police records; reconstructing the crime scene and timeline; and interviewing or re-interviewing witnesses.

-Presently, we are investigating two compelling cases, and will be reporting our findings through publications and broadcasts.
-We also help find qualified defense attorneys when the evidence suggests the case should move forward.
+Presently, we are investigating several compelling cases, and will be reporting our findings on this website and through publications and broadcasts.

-Learning from cases in which the criminal justice system has made mistakes—sometimes fatal mistakes—innocence projects around the country have identified a number of factors common in wrongful convictions.
-These include eyewitness misidentification, bad lawyering, government misconduct, false confessions, snitches, and bad forensics that defy the scientific method.
+We learn from cases in which the criminal justice system has made mistakes—sometimes fatal mistakes—eyewitness misidentification, bad lawyering, government misconduct, false confessions, snitches, and bad forensics that defy the scientific method.
 All have contributed to the imprisonment of innocent people while allowing actual perpetrators to remain free.

 Often, issues of race, class, and prejudice conflate to place certain groups at high risk for wrongful arrest, prosecution, and, ultimately, conviction.